theholy7/docker-dbt-starter-template/README.md

 1. Make sure that you have docker installed and running;
 1. Start the services with `docker compose up --build`;
 1. Attach to the container running dbt with `docker attach docker-dbt-starter-template-app-1`
+1. Move into the dbt directory with `cd data_warehouse_dbt/`
+1. Run `dbt run` to build the example models

-You are now ready to start using DBT.
-You should be in the container's shell, where you can run `dbt` commands.
+You are now ready to start using DBT, as you've completed the basic setup and flow.
+You should be able to continue running your DBT commands.

 * **Detach**: You can detach with `ctrl+p ctrl+q` which will leave the container running.
 * **Exit**: You can exit with `ctrl+c` which will stop the container.